FAQs

 Documentary evidence

-What evidence of disability do I need to provide to register with Disability Services?
+What evidence of disability do I need to provide to register with the Wellbeing and Inclusivity Service?

 Usually a letter from a GP or consultant outlining your condition and its impact on you will be sufficient.
 If you have a specific learning difference (SpLD), such as dyslexia, then you will need a report from an educational psychologist or suitably qualified specialist tutor holding a current assessment practising certificate.
 We may accept the evidence you had at school as interim evidence, but this will need to be checked by an SpLD Adviser.